-Among the many confusing new things that you might hear in the first year of college is that your tests will be graded on a curve.
+Among the many confusing new things that you might hear in the first year of college is that your test scores will be graded on a curve.
 What does that mean?
-Grading on a curve is a method that college teachers use to adjust the grades to make sure they have a normal distribution.
+Grading on a curve is a method that college and high school teachers use to adjust the grades to make sure they have a normal distribution.

 Bell Curve Definition